Stroke & Vascular Disorders

 • Immunosuppression |

 Other microemboli.
-Other microemboli may consist of gas from bubble oxygenators, fat from cardiotomy suction, cellular aggregates, and particulate matter of silicone from the bypass pump.
-The smallest emboli scatter widely and are more likely to cause generalized neuropsychological alterations than hypoxia (48).
-Acute brain swelling on brain MRI FLAIR sequence in the immediate postoperative period appeared to involve the cortex primarily, which is consistent with the anatomic finding of small capillary and arteriolar dilatations in the cortex and deep gray matter (47).
-These small capillary and arteriolar dilatations after cardiopulmonary bypass are thought to be caused by embolism (82).
+Other microemboli consist of gas bubbles from oxygenators, fat from cardiotomy cell clumps, and silicone particles from the bypass pump.
+The smallest emboli scatter widely and are more likely to cause generalized neuropsychological alterations than hypoxia (62).
+Acute brain swelling on MRI FLAIR sequence shortly after surgery appeared to involve primarily the cortex.
+This correlates with the pathological finding of cortex and deep gray matter arteriolar and capillary dilatations (61).
+These vascular dilatations after cardiopulmonary bypass are thought to be caused by embolism (105).

-Activation of coagulation by the contact of blood with the surface of the cardiopulmonary bypass circuit leads to platelets and coagulation factors consumption (01; 63).
-The release of tissue factor is the main trigger of the coagulation system in patients undergoing cardiopulmonary bypass (32).
+Activation of coagulation by the cardiopulmonary bypass circuit leads to platelets and coagulation factors consumption (02; 80).
+The release of tissue factor is main trigger of the coagulation during cardiopulmonary bypass (38).

-Cognitive impairment after cardiac procedure.
+Cognitive impairment after cardiac procedures.
 The mechanism of the biphasic cognitive decline after coronary artery bypass graft surgery is unclear.
-Some early short-term cognitive changes may be multifactorial and reversible (111).
-Perioperative cerebral ischemic stroke may not always be related to cognitive decline (27).
-Apolipoprotein E4 genotype is not related to the post-operative cognitive decline (121; 04).
+Some early short-term cognitive changes may be multifactorial and reversible (140).
+Perioperative ischemic stroke is not always related to cognitive decline (32).
+Apolipoprotein E4 genotype is also not related to the post-operative cognitive decline (150; 05).

 The main complications of cardiac procedures are: